October 2, 2025 · Mikhail Vasiliev

 Next Run is only the first step.
 Now it has become possible to return to old settings, but on a completely new level.

-The mastery of the Nile will no longer be abstract, but a detailed challenge, where many problems must be solved simultaneously.
+Taming the Nile will no longer be abstract, but a detailed challenge, where many problems must be solved simultaneously.
 A builder party under the command of an Architect constructs a pyramid for a specific pharaoh.
 Events will be integrated into the game as part of the map.
 Players will be able to play as different characters and nations.

-Universality allows creating content that doesn’t just expand the game, but elevates it to a new level.
+For all this to be possible, the game must be easy to expand, enabling fast creation of vast amounts of new content.
+And now that has become possible.
+Universality allows creating content that doesn't just expand the game, but elevates it to a new level.